 Tie another overhand knot.

 Once weighted, the two half-hitches is tight.
-It’s simple, but it can be quite difficult to untie, especially with thinner rope and paracord.
+It’s simple, but it can be quite challenging to untie, especially with thinner rope and paracord.

 Unlike the two half-hitches, the tautline hitch is easy to untie.
-When it is not weighted, you can easily adjust its placement on your line.
+When there’s no object attached to it, you can easily adjust its placement on your line.
 This makes it an ideal hitch for lashing down your tent or tarp.
 It is also useful in situations where you need to adjust the length of your line.

-Do this step behind (or in this picture, to the right of) the two other loops.
-This knot allows you to adjust the length of the paracord.
+Do this step behind (or, in this picture, to the right of) the two other loops.
+Doing this paracord knot allows you to adjust the length of the paracord.

 With the tautline unweighted, slide your hitch up and down the line.
 It should move without restrictions.
 Pull your paracord tight to cinch it in place on the line.

-The slippery hitch is ideal for situations when you need to untie your hitch fast.
+If you’re working with your paracord knots, you need to learn the slippery hitch.
+It is ideal for situations when you need to untie your hitch fast.
 When fastened over an object, the hitch holds strong.
-But once the object is removed, a simple tug on the paracord will undo it.
+Once you remove the item, a simple tug on the paracord will undo it.